JoshPatton26/Python-Projects/ShortestPath/README.md

 # Shortest Path

-Shortest Path is a Python program that utilizes the breadth-first search algorithm and the queue data structure to find the shortest path from the start to the finish in a maze.

-## Introduction

-Shortest Path is designed to find the shortest path from the start ('O') to the finish ('X') in a maze.
+The Shortest Path project is designed to find the shortest path from the start ('O') to the finish ('X') in a maze.
 It uses the breadth-first search algorithm, which explores all possible paths from the start until it finds the finish.
 The program visualizes the algorithm's progress in real-time using the curses module.

 ## Learning Objectives